 (310) 506 - 4150

 Some students will choose to pursue criminal charges (i.e., through the police and criminal courts).
 Others will choose to pursue University judicial options, if the offender is a Pepperdine student.
 Some will choose both.
 Civil litigation is a third option that some victims choose.
 It is important that you understand your options as you make these decisions.
-Speaking confidentially with a counselor from the Pepperdine University Counseling Center or the Santa Monica Rape Treatment Center may be helpful as you decide how you would like to proceed.
+Speaking confidentially with a counselor from the Pepperdine University Counseling Center, the Santa Monica Rape Treatment Center, or Sojourn Services may be helpful as you decide how you would like to proceed.

 For help in reporting the offense to local law enforcement, call the Department of Public Safety (506-4700).
 It is important to understand that reporting the incident does not obligate the victim to press criminal charges.
-To pursue disciplinary action through the University, please contact the Assistant Dean for Student Life Office (506-7695).
+To pursue disciplinary action through the University, please contact the Dean of Students (506-7695).

 If the victim or another source identifies the alleged assailant, the Department of Public Safety will collaborate with local law enforcement in conducting an investigation.
 Support of the victim is the University's highest priority in these matters; therefore, the victim's wishes will always be taken into consideration.
 There are also community safety issues to be considered.
 Thus, if the offending student is perceived to be a potential threat to the victim or other students, the University may choose disciplinary action against the alleged offender regardless of whether the victim submits or wishes to pursue a complaint.